rempsyc/rempsyc/README.md

 Make nice APA tables easily through a wrapper around the `flextable` package with sensical defaults and automatic formatting features.

-The tables can be saved with the `save_as_docx` function, and are `flextable` objects, and can be modified as such.
+The tables can be saved with the `flextable::save_as_docx` function, and are `flextable` objects, and can be modified as such.
 The function also integrates with objects from the `broom` and `report` packages.
 Full
 tutorial: <https://rempsyc.remi-theriault.com/articles/table>